thjkral/titanic_knn/README.md

 ### fit_model_scaler.py
 First, the data is scaled with a min-max-scaler to have all data on the same scale.
-Second, a suitable __k-value__ is calculated and used to make a k-Nearest Neighbor model.
+Second, a suitable _k-value_ is calculated and used to make a k-Nearest Neighbor model.
 Lastly, both the scaler and model are exported as objects to be loaded later.
-These can be used in the [webapp](https://github.com/thjkral/titanic_webapp) or in other scrits.
+These can be used in the [webapp](https://github.com/thjkral/titanic_webapp) or in other scripts.